 Zinc oxide (INCI Zinc Oxide) and titanium dioxide (INCI Titanium Dioxide).

 Both filters are whitish powder, which are difficult to dissolve and disperse in water.
 This is where the "whitening effect", which we are all familiar with, comes from, which sun creams with these filters unfortunately bring with them.
-For a long time, it was claimed that this type of filter tends to reflect and scatter the sun's rays.
+For a long time, it was claimed that these types of filters tend to reflect and scatter the sun's rays.
 Unlike their organic counterparts, which do this through absorption.
 However, a study from 2016 showed that mineral filters also absorb the majority of UV rays.
 [9]

 In addition, zinc oxide and titanium dioxide molecules do not break down, thus triggering fewer allergic reactions and are generally better tolerated.